MohammadShakiba/Project_Libra_CP2K/Si75H64/step2/README.md

 `max_band`: The maximum state index of the KS states.
 This will take the above value as `$max_band`.

 `ks_orbital_homo_index`: The index of the HOMO energy level in the KS basis.
 This will take the above value as `$ks_orbital_homo_index`.

+`completion_level`: How much of the calculations to compute.
+0 - compute KS overlaps and TDDFT calculations 1 - also compute Hvib in the MB basis.
+Here, we set this to zero, and create the Hvib in the MB basis in a post-process fashion.
+To compute only the overlaps and energies in the KS basis and not compute the TDDFT calculations, one has to turn off the option to compute TDDFT calculations in the cp2k input template

 `do_phase_corrections`: The flag to perform phase correction.
 If this value is set to **`1`**, the program will apply the [phase correction algorithm](https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.8b02826) to the overlap matrices.